DataSQRL/datasqrl-examples/finance-credit-card-chatbot/creditcard-local/README.md

 Fields:
 - merchantId: Unique identifier for the merchant.
 - rewardsByCard: An array of reward structures associated with specific card types.
 Each entry in the array includes:
-- cardType: The type of card eligible for the reward (e.g., “travel”, “sports”).
+- cardType: The type of card eligible for the reward (e.g., "travel", "sports").
 - rewardPercentage: The percentage of reward offered on purchases with this card type.
 - startTimestamp: Start of the reward period in Unix epoch time.
 - expirationTimestamp: End of the reward period in Unix epoch time.